Sample Reflection Paper for Spiritual Direction Training

 All of these church situations have taken their toll on my capacity to believe that the church is a safe place for the journey of my spiritual formation.
 This is especially hard for pastors.
 How are we to authentically mature in Christlikeness in the midst of extreme ministry demands, demonic temptations, and church conflict?

-At TLC I’ve discovered that the real issue is that I need Jesus to heal my wounds and meet my core longings to feel I’m wanted, I belong, and I have value.
+At the Institute I’ve discovered that the real issue is that I need Jesus to heal my wounds and meet my core longings to feel I’m wanted, I belong, and I have value.
 I’m experiencing abiding in Christ and encountering His affirmation and affection for me — this is what I most need!

 But I now see how distracted I am!
 This is not the distractedness of having little gnats fly around your face.
 It’s like my inner child is tired, grumpy, and hungry, but she’d rather just keep sleeping than get up and eat breakfast.
 She’s cynical about breakfast; it may not be worth the effort so she wants to avoid the very intimacy she longs for!

 So I’m challenged to bring my trust issues to God.
-Kristi and the TLC spiritual formation community have shown me how to do this.
+Kristi and the Institute spiritual formation community have shown me how to do this.
 I have a new sense of how to really trust my Heavenly Father.

 How I Experienced God’s Presence (or Not)